ioerror/highctidh/README.md

 More information about the Python bindings including installation instructions are available in the `README.python.md` file.

+The Golang bindings behave as any normal Golang module/package.

 The original authors of this software released high-ctidh in the public domain.
 All contributions made in this fork are also in the public domain.